-Blue Jays are common year-round residents in the Washington metro area, and they breed every year at Monticello Park.
+Blue Jays are common year-round residents in the Washington metro area, and they breed at Monticello Park.

 Where to See Them in the Park

-Blue Jays are active, noisy birds, so you should see one every time you come to the park in the spring.
+Blue Jays are active, noisy birds, so you should see one if you visit the park in the spring.
 They often stay close to the ground, and they frequently go into the stream to bathe and drink.

 Their wing and tail feathers have black barring and are a brighter blue than their back feathers.

-They sometimes go into the stream to gather mud and other materials for their nest.
-At Monticello, some of the nests are in bushes near eye level, although Blue Jays often build their nests higher in trees.
+Blue Jays sometimes go into the stream to gather mud and other materials for their nest.
+At Monticello, some of their nests are in bushes near eye level, although they also build nests higher in trees.

 This Blue Jay nest was removed from a bush after the nesting season.
 It is a bulky cup about 8 inches in diameter.
 It is made of sticks, twigs, leaves, mud, and other materials.
 Note the pieces of blue plastic interwoven.
 Blue Jays frequently include man-made objects in their nest.
 It was probably not a coincidence that the plastic was blue, because Blue Jays and some other blue bird species seem to be partial to blue objects.
 In some instances, birders at Monticello have been concerned about Blue Jay nests that seem to have been abandoned.
 But Blue Jays often will build a preliminary nest in which they do not lay eggs.
 The male will gather material for this nest and present it to the female, who then builds it.
 For the nest in which eggs are laid, both the male and the female gather material and construct it, although the female does most of the construction.